Stadium Charitable Trust

 Getting on Their Radar

-Given the trust does not accept unsolicited applications, there is no formal process for organizations to get on their radar.
-Grants appear to be awarded through trustee discretion, potentially to organizations and causes already known to the board or identified through their networks in Hull, East Yorkshire, and Sheffield.
+Given the trust does not accept unsolicited applications, there is no formal process for organisations to get on their radar.
+Grants appear to be awarded through trustee discretion, potentially to organisations and causes already known to the board or identified through their networks in Hull, East Yorkshire, and Sheffield.

 Decision Timeline